sorare/api/README.md

 - the GraphQL API needs to be called authenticated (see above how to get an Authorization `token`)
 - your Starkware private key
 - the `slug` of the card you want to send (and/or the amount of ETH you want to send)
-- the list of card slugs you want to get in return (and/or the amount of ETH you want to receive)
+- the list of card slugs you want to receive in return (and/or the amount of ETH you want to receive)

 Here are the few steps required to create an offer: